 Note

 A way to generate synthetic data for X and W is by using the simulate_election function.
 See Example 2 below.
+This constructor can be used for both non-parametric and parametric models (by providing V).

 Methods